π Getting Started

 - Applies initial migrations

-- Launches PostgREST and Swagger UI
+- Launches PostgREST

 - Serves everything through Caddy